antmicro/github-actions-runner-terraform/README.md

 If you don't want Terraform to use the default value, declare a provider, set the `project` argument and pass the provider as a [meta-argument](https://www.terraform.io/language/meta-arguments/module-providers) to the module declaration.

+## Long-term usage considerations

+Changing certain parameters after the module has been applied may result in the necessity to recreate one or more resources.
+This section is an attempt to document these scenarios.

+### Enabling or disabling IPv6 support

+Changing the `gcp_vpc_ipv6` variable will always result in recreation of all subnetworks.
+That's because it is not possible to edit the stack type (IPv4 only or dual stack) of the subnetwork after it has been created.
+Therefore, in order to change this particular parameter of a subnetwork, it is necessary to first remove it and create it again.

+For this operation to succeed, the following preconditions must be true:
+* no worker instance may be running
+* the coordinator instance must be stopped
+* the network associated with the coordinator instance must be changed to something else (e.g. default)

 ## Requirements

 | Name | Version |